roman-milk/roman-milk.github.io/diane-learns-a-lesson.md

+===

- ****** Diane Learns a Lesson ****** bydawn1958© It was the perfect position.
+It was the perfect position.
 Diane closed her eyes and imagined her husband behind her.
 They often had sex in this position and it brought back wonderful memories, as she dreamed about her husband.
 She was too tired to move and relished the chance to simply remain still.
 Jeremy tucked his arm under Diane's head and tightened his embrace, as his hand cupped a boob.
 He reached around her chest with his other arm and hugged her tighter into his chest.

  Diane was in dreamland; the teenager was tender.
 His loving caress felt marvelous on first one breast and then the other until both nipples were rock- hard and throbbing.
 She was going to ask Jeremy to stop, but wanted to delay it for just a moment or two.
 Then he fondled one boob and his other hand went to her chin, tilting her head up slightly so his lips could reach her ear.